carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 The `fig` object we are creating is the entire plot area, which can contain one or multiple axes.
 In this case, the function default is to create only one set of axes, which will be referenced as the `axis` object.
-For now, this results in an empty plot, but we'll start working on our box plot to make it look nicer.
+For now, this results in an empty plot like a blank canvas for us to start plotting data on to.

 We'll add the previous scatter plot we made to this `axis`, by using the `ax` argument inside the `.plot()` function.
-This gives us a plot just as we had it before, which we will start customizing.
+This gives us a plot just as we had it before, but now onto an axis object that we can start customizing.

 ```python
 fig, axis = plt.subplots()